psrenergy/psrio-docs/attributes.md

 ```sh
 [info] Loading gerter (stages: 12 [1:12] [monthly] [10/2016], blocks: hour, scenarios: 1200, unit: GWh, agents: 3 [thermal])
 ```

+Some of the attributes, and its values, of `gerter` in this example are:

 `exp:stages()` = 12